andrewgorman-dev/url_shortener_flask/ReadMe.md

-A simple url shortener with automatic and custom expiry dates
+A simple url shortener with automatic and custom expiry dates requires python_version 3.9

 To run locally: